Law Firm Selection | Litigation Matters

 The Board of Regents has delegated the authority to enter into contracts for legal services on behalf of UT System and UT institutions to the Vice Chancellor and General Counsel (Regents' Rules and Regulations, Rules 10501, Sec 2.8).
 Pursuant to this authority, OGC acts as the clearinghouse and coordination point for requests to the Office of the Attorney General to retain outside counsel, and is the liaison between UT institutions and the Attorney General’s office on all outside counsel arrangements.

 All requests to retain outside counsel must be approved by the Vice Chancellor and General Counsel prior to the request to retain being sent to the Attorney General’s office.
+(Institutions: Please use "Outside Counsel Selection Criteria Form" above.)
 Once approval from the Attorney General’s office is received, the outside counsel contract is prepared by OGC and sent to the law firm for signature.

-Outside counsel contracts entered into on or after September 1, 2012 will expire August 31, 2015 (in order to bring the contract end dates in alignment with the State's fiscal biennium) and contain a limit on the amount of legal fees and expenses the law firm can invoice during the contract period.
+Outside counsel contracts entered into on or after September 1, 2015 will expire August 31, 2017 and contain a limit on the amount of legal fees and expenses the law firm can invoice during the contract period.
 The UT institution or institution contract manager is responsible for providing a reasonable estimate of the fees and expenses.

 UT System or UT institutions cannot sign an engagement letter with any potential outside counsel because such letters do not comply with applicable laws, rules, and procedures, and are not compatible with the Attorney General's outside counsel contract template.

 For assistance in requesting outside counsel, please contact Carolyn Faulkner.